chakravartiraj/deep_link_demo/docs/PROMPTS.md

 replace withOpacity with withValues(alpha:) usage

 make sure that the landing page is optimally displayed for tablet web, tab web, mobile web, desktop web

+stage everything done uptil now. commit the staged changes with a comprehensive commit message.